Kashuab/mobx-depot/README.md

   - Having to do `someModel.hasLoaded('someField')` is cumbersome and uses no type predicates
 - Not a fan of `mobx-state-tree`, classes are more intuitive to me
 - Hasn't been updated in 7 months
-  - Too lazy to worry about maintaining a fork, so I'm just going to do it myself.
+  - Too lazy to worry about maintaining a fork, so I'm just going to build an entirely new library.
 Makes sense, right?

 ## What will it do?